deller46/hello-world/README.md

 # hello-world
 Steve here.
 I have written software for 50 years -- lots of changes :-).
+Have used over 50 languages over the years (about 20 being assembly languages).
+Using C, Python, bash, and C++ a lot in current work.
 I still prefer Ada over C++, particularly Ada2012 with its pre and post conditions for verification.
 Also like Perl.
-Java isn't too bad and JavaScript was fun for programming a Sudoku solver, but I still find Ada to allow me to write code with the greatest integrity.
-By integrity, I mean the code can be understood, modified without collapsing, and expresses in detail the intentions of the code.
+Java isn't too bad and JavaScript was fun for programming a Sudoku solver, but I still find Ada allowed me to write code that had the greatest integrity By integrity, I mean the code can be understood, modified without causing remote errors, and can express mathematically the intentions of the code (code proving).
-Learning Nodejs at the moment.
+Looking into R and Rust and Bosque as time permits.
+Studying in more detail Python and yet-another-assembly-code ABI I just started programming.